zestyepaulettes/Rudder/README.md

 Grunt **build**, which runs:

-'clean': To delete all the minified and transpiled files, you MUST use clean before commiting or doing a push to your branch
+1. **'clean'**: To delete all the minified and transpiled files, you MUST use clean before commiting or doing a push to your branch

-'concat': To concatenate all the react components into one file
+2. **'concat'**: To concatenate all the react components into one file

-'babel': To transpile from ES6 to ES5
+3. **'babel'**: To transpile from ES6 to ES5

-'uglify': To minify the concatenated and transpiled react components
+4. **'uglify'**: To minify the concatenated and transpiled react components

-'cssmin': To minify the css stylesheet
+5. **'cssmin'**: To minify the css stylesheet

 Grunt **watch**, which runs:

-'build': That runs all the previous tasks
+1. **'build'**: That runs all the previous tasks

-'nodemon': Runs the server at server/server.js
+2. **'nodemon'**: Runs the server at server/server.js

 #### Instructions to run the project